Kadia-IVA/kadia/docs/architecture/intent_embedder.rst

 Intent Embedder
 =================

-Probably, it will mask named entities before feeding into something like BERT.
+Probably, it will mask named entities before feeding into something like DistilBERT.